oscargdd/draft-dbb-netmod-enhanced-acl/draft-dbb-netmod-acl.md

             leaf id {
               type string;
               description
-                "Identifier of the list of ports.";
+                "Identifier of the list of port numbers.";
             }
             choice port {
               description